yadlra/workshop-irmo-london/index.md

-# Introduction to programming & creative coding
+# Introduction to programming & creative coding / Introducción a la programación & programación creativa

 (EN) What if coding could be used to express ourselves?
 How would that make us rethink what coding is?